mspncp/gosu-wiki/Ruby Packaging on OS X.md

   * If the app does not start, the OS X Console app is your friend.
 Open it using Spotlight, start your game and look for any errors that appear.
   * If Console does not show enough information, open a Terminal and `cd` into the same directory in which the `.app` file is located.
 Then run `YourGame.app/Contents/MacOS/RubyGosu\ App`.
+  * If it seems that everything is correct, but the app still does not start, try compressing it into a `.zip` file, deleting the `.app`, and unpacking the `.zip` file again.
+This will force OS X to forget any information that it may have cached about the app.
+(This is sometimes necessary for OS X to recognise changes made to the `Info.plist` file.)
   * Note that the app bundles Ruby 1.9, not 1.8 or 2.0.
 For example, Ruby 1.9 requires a comment `# Encoding: UTF-8` on the first line of every source file that uses non-ASCII characters.
   * Using bundler is a little hairy because the structure of the `.app` folder predates it.
 You might need to ask on the forum, or use `releasy` which understands bundler.
   * If you need to use libraries that are not included in the .app, copy them into the `lib` folder.
 If you need C extensions that are not included in the .app, you should ask on the Extending Gosu board.